 Choosing a backing

-I cut apart a double duvet cover and used one side as my quilt backing (I often use duvet covers and other thrifty ways to back my quilts).
+I cut apart a double duvet cover and used one side as my quilt backing (I often use duvet covers or finds from the local thrift shop for affordable ways to back my quilts).

 Hopefully, you will have something in your stash that will work as an easy quilt back for this one!